starryalley/Anduril2/README.md

 - `5C`: increase brightness by 12
 - `6C`: reset brightness to default (max regulated level, which is MAX_1x7135)

+For dual channel lights, fireworks mode will randomly choose from the following tint modes when doing the strobes:
+- alternate between channel 1 and 2 when 'exploding'
+- use channel 1 only
+- use channel 2 only
+- randomly choose a tint

-## 8H to middle tint
+## 8H to middle tint, 5C to tint edge

-In a tint ramping light, when light is on use `8H` to go to middle tint.
+In a tint ramping light, use `8H` to go to middle tint.
 (Copied from [4h to go to middle, not in the middle of 3h](https://github.com/mkong1/anduril/pull/34) )

+In addition, there is a shortcut `5C` to go to tint edge.
+Note that `5C` is for controlling parameters in strobe mode so this shortcut won't work in candle/lightning/firework mode.

+Note that when lights are off or locked out, `5C` and `8H` still works but not visible until the emitters are turned on.

 ## 2 More indicator LED modes